 Re-imagining traditional landscape depictions and forms of data, I rewrite historical narratives to include a feminine sensorial interpretation.
 For this reason I am often referred to as a “feminist cartographer” – one who creates “poetic evocative works.”

 I use my body as a channel to investigate the iconic power of nature – a terminal through which explorations of imagination, memory, and sensorial understandings of gendered landscapes are filtered and structured into multilayered works.
 Exploring ideas of the feminine as allegory for natural environs I create site-specific projects that comprise of written reflections and intuitive drawings, textile design, sculpture, video art, and performance works.

-- Emma Rochester
+- Dr. Emma Christina Lucia Rochester

 With a practice that works at the intersections of textiles, video art, drawing and performance, Emma Rochester has exhibited widely both nationally (within Australia) and internationally.

 Her recently completed PhD project, investigated the relationship between feminism, landscape and deity.
 Funded through a Queensland College of the Art Postgraduate Research Grant, at Griffith University, QLD, Australia.

 Emma Rochester traversed various shrines for the Divine Feminine internationally: From caves and grottos to shrines of the Black Madonna.
 Primarily concerned with nomadism, pilgrimage and walking art, Rochester gleaned new ideas as she traveled between gendered landscapes for her PhD project.